1REDfriend/web-nas/README.md

 - step 5 : `npm run dev`
 - step 6 : Configuration of `noVNC` install and run

-> **NOTE** if error xterm your should install `sudo apt install build-essetions` for complie "C" lang to type script.
+> **NOTE** if error xterm your should install `sudo apt install build-essential -y` for complie "C" lang to type script.

 ### ENV